 - As of season 5, we've had a look at heaven as well: apparently heaven is different things for each person, overlapping but separate, apart from the Garden at the centre, which everyone perceives differently.
 It gets explicitly described as "Disneyland, without the anti-semitism" (and, thankfully, from what we've seen, without the sugary death)

-- Oh, and that time the Pink Galaxy Ranger died.
-She showed up again translucent blabbing about being in "a beautiful place", so move on and find the next Pink Ranger.
+- When the Pink Ranger died, she showed up again—translucent, blabbing about being in "a beautiful place", so move on and find the next Pink Ranger.
 And then she comes back to life with no explanation in the finale when they find the new colony planet.

 - Which is in stark contrast to Mike's earier death, (yes, he did indeed die) where he can't remember anything, although that may be a side-effect of being possessed by the Magna Defender (yup, in this show the Sixth Ranger actually stole another person's body)